laurauntner/wikidata-to-cidoc-crm/README.md

 ---

 🚧 The repository is under active development.
-Currently, the `authors`, `works` and `relations` modules are available.
-They model basic biographical, bibliographical, and intertextual information based on data from Wikidata and can be dynamically extended.
-The modules can be used independently of each other, but a unification is planned.
+Currently, the `authors`, `works`, `relations` and `merge` modules are available.
+The first three modules model basic biographical, bibliographical, and intertextual information based on data from Wikidata and can be dynamically extended.
+The module `merge` can be used to merge the outputted Turtle files.

 📌 **Still to do:**
-- Module that combines all modules
 - Extended ontology alignments
 - SHACL Shapes
 - Python package for better reuse